TURKEY TRAVEL TIPS: How to plan a trip to Turkey

 These pools are a stunning sight and the result of a unique phenomenon.
 They’re an impressive stretch of snow-white limestone and mineral-rich waters dripping down a mountainside.
 Located in Denizli, ‘Pamukkale’ directly translates to ‘cotton castle’ in Turkish – and seeing these glistening rocks, you can understand why.
 The water has therapeutic qualities, is known to heal skin and eye diseases.
 Unfortunately, due to UNESCO World Heritage Site protection, you can’t swim here anymore.
 Although, after snapping some pics, you can take a dip in the nearby modern swimming pool, away from the cliffs.

 This is an ancient district, located in east-central Anatolia.
 It sits just north of the Taurus mountains amongst the volcanic rocks.
 The buildings and hills have a unique honeycomb-like appearance.
 These are the remnants of ancient volcanic eruptions.
-Inhabitants utilise this natural soft stone treasure to create shelter, carving churches, stables, storehouses and museums.
+Inhabitants utilize this natural soft stone treasure to create shelter, carving churches, stables, storehouses, and museums.
 The town of Göreme is a perfect base to explore the region.

 Located somewhere deep in the heart of Anatolia is Mount Nemrut, one of the highest peaks in the Taurus Mountains.
 It contains King Antiochus I of Commagene’s tomb, who commissioned it himself.
 Across this mountain are gigantic statues of gods, with their names in both Greek and Persian.

-Travellers who can navigate their way to this tricky destination are amazed by the details in the sculptures, and the beautiful landscape offering colourful sunrises and sunsets.
+Travelers who can navigate their way to this tricky destination are amazed by the details in the sculptures, and the beautiful landscape offering colorful sunrises and sunsets.

 Antalya resort city

 Antalya is one of Turkey’s most popular holiday locations.
-It’s a resort city, with luxurious hotels along beaches, and a yacht-filled harbour.
+It’s a resort city, with luxurious hotels along beaches, and a yacht-filled harbor.